 Ahead of the 2022 General Elections, Susan Kihika was a founder member of the ruling United Democratic Alliance (UDA) party and was instrumental in its grassroots mobilization and growth.

-From 2013 to 2017, she served as the first Nakuru County Assembly Speaker in the pioneer County Assembly.
+From 2013 to 2017, she served as the first Nakuru County Assembly Speaker in the pioneer County Assembly after devolution took off.
 As Speaker, she oversaw the formulation of the County Laws and by-laws which set Nakuru County on the path to devolution.